Univa/chatgpt-tui/README.md

 ## To-do

 - [ ] Saving and continuing past conversations
-- [ ] Markdown parsing
+- [ ] More customization (e.g. choosing models, or UI layout)
-- [ ] Syntax highlighting for code fence blocks
+- [ ] (More) Markdown rendering

+## Notes

+- Some markdown AST nodes are not being rendered, so if some responses don't look correct, that may be why.
+- Sometimes ChatGPT may not include the language tag after code fences.
+This can result in a lack of syntax highlighting for some repsonses containing code.